shrikeh/ansible-pagerduty-maintenance-windows/README.md

 - `timeout`: Optional.
 You can give a specific URI call a different timeout if you so wish.
 Otherwise, it uses the value of `pagerduty_maintenance_window_api_timeout`.

-A fully-specified window is thus:
+A fully-specified window to append to `pagerduty_maintenance_windows` is thus:
 ```YAML
 - token: 'foobarbaztoken'
   url: 'https://shrikeh.pagerduty.com/api/v1/maintenance_window'